Test cricket

+It is contested by 12 teams which are the full-members of the International Cricket Council (ICC).
+The term "test match" was originally coined in 1861–62 but in a different context—that the English team was testing itself against all of the Australian colonies.
 Test cricket did not become an officially recognised format until the 1890s, but many international matches since 1877 have been retrospectively awarded Test status.
 The first such match took place at the Melbourne Cricket Ground (MCG) in March 1877 between teams which were then known as a Combined Australian XI and James Lillywhite's XI, the latter a team of visiting English professionals.
 Matches between Australia and England were first called "test matches" in 1892.
 The first definitive list of retrospective Tests was written by South Australian journalist Clarence P. Moody two years later and, by the end of the century, had gained acceptance.